wardle/iort/README.md

 * a suite of functions that can be used as a library within a larger application
 * command-line accessible tools
 * a graph API that allows traversal across and between each independent service

+I need to take healthcare data from multiple sources, transform and normalise those data, and aggregate to support direct care and analytics.
+As the CDM creates a 'standard' schema for healthcare data, we can use CDM as an intermediary data format.
+This would not work unless you also standardise the vocabularies in use; having ready access to advanced SNOMED CT tools such as `hermes` in conjunction with other sources of reference data (e.g. the UK dictionary of medicines and devices, the UK's organisational data for healthcare sites/locations, as well as the CDM vocabularies facilitates creating ['pluripotent data'](https://wardle.org/strategy/2023/10/03/pluripotent-data.html).
+You can, of course, use `iort` without using `hermes` or `dmd`.

 # Intended functionality